- There are many cloud-based file-sharing sites, which provide a convenient way to share, edit, and access documents and information.

 - Data security is essential to any business, so when choosing a file-sharing site, it is important to keep security in mind.

-- Choose a file-sharing site that is secure and easy to access remotely.
+- Choose a file-sharing site that offers business-grade security and is easy to access remotely.

-Cloud-based file-sharing services benefit all types of businesses by providing easy, convenient access to information anytime, anywhere.
-But if any of your employees use personal accounts and free services designed for consumer use, they could be putting your business at high risk for a security breach.
+For most businesses, cloud-based file-sharing services provide easy, convenient access to information at any time, from anywhere.
+In fact, businesses that are slow to adopt formal, cloud-based file-sharing software may find their employees use their own personal cloud storage services to add a layer of convenience to their work.
+However, employees that use personal accounts and free services designed for consumer use could be putting your business at high risk for a security breach.

 "It's easy to forget that the information we handle in our work lives often requires greater care," he said.
 "Its value and privacy can be vital to business success, and it should be adequately protected at all times.
 [And] data can be at its most vulnerable when being shared."